 Even though tortoises only walk slowly, they still need to get around.
 This is essential for bone and shell development, appetite, fitness, weight control, and overall health.

-You can take a tortoise for a walk, but it may not enjoy being out in the open due to people, animals, cars, and loud noises.
+You can take a tortoise for a walk, but it may not enjoy being out in the open due to people, animals, and cars.
 Tortoises can detect low-frequency sounds.

 Walking a pet tortoise shouldn’t be necessary if it has a good-sized enclosure to explore with various enrichment toys.
-With sufficient space, tortoises can walk backward or forward.
+With sufficient space, tortoises can walk backward or forward and scale objects.